7 Easy-to-Launch Side Hustles for Writers in 2023

 Nevertheless, I found a fixed-time writing gig for $200 and helped one of my clients proofread his course content.

 I’d submitted around five proposals before I landed my first part-time writing job on Upwork.
-Once I’ve finished my first collaboration, the second one appeared out of the blue.
+Once I finished my first collaboration, the second one appeared out of the blue.

-The client needed a case study writing with a UX background.
-It turned out I was a perfect fit, and the new writing side job was arranged in just one day.
+The client needed a case study writer with a UX background.
+I was a perfect fit, and the new writing side job was arranged in just one day.

 Having a few successful projects in my portfolio let me increase my hourly rate to $35 and decide whether I want to accept incoming offers or not.